David I. Walsh: "House of Degradation" scandal

 Time reported Barkley's speech exonerating Walsh and that the Post in reply had repeated its charges.
 It concluded its coverage: "The known facts made only one thing indisputable: either a serious scandal was being hushed up or a really diabolical libel had been perpetrated."

-Despite the attempts by the press to essentially "cover for Walsh" the FBI file on him confirmed both that the allegations were true and that at least some of the men he cohabited with were Nazi agents.
-However, the New York Post's publisher grew concerned about the newspaper's libel exposure, and hired a team led by Daniel Doran to conduct an investigation into Walsh's behavior and the Post's own reporting.
+In private, the New York Posts publisher became concerned about the newspaper's libel exposure and hired a team led by Daniel Doran to conduct an investigation into Walsh's behavior and the Post's own reporting.
 Doran learned that Walsh had been in attendance at the Senate in Washington at the same times he was alleged to have been visiting the gay brothel.
 "Not a single item of legal evidence has been obtained," Doran reported back to the Post, which never amended or corrected its reporting.

 Final Senate years

 During the 1944 presidential race, with FDR seeking a fourth term, his running mate Harry S. Truman referred to Walsh as an "isolationist", a characterization Walsh resented.
 On November 2, just five days before the election, the President called Walsh at his home in Clinton, Massachusetts, and invited him to join the presidential party in Worcester, Massachusetts.
 Walsh accepted the invitation to the relief of the Democrats.
 The contretemps gave Walsh an opportunity to define his position, that he was no isolationist because he favored the war and seeing the war through to total victory.
 He also believed the troops should return home quickly, allowing only that some may be required to perform "police duties in enemy territory", and the reserves demobilized.
 He hoped for a "democratic peace ... free from the influences of political expediency which compromises with imperialism and surrenders to power politics".

 In 1945, demonstrating that his isolationism was not absolute, Walsh voted in favor of the United Nations Charter.
 He was one of a dozen senators who protested the failure of the United Nations to invite a Jewish delegation to its founding San Francisco Conference.

 Given his poor relationship with the White House, Walsh anticipated that the administration might even support an opponent in a Democratic primary when he next ran for reelection.
-He faced no such challenge, but was defeated in his 1946 race for reelection by Henry Cabot Lodge Jr.
+He faced no such challenge, but was defeated in his 1946 race for reelection by Henry Cabot Lodge Jr by a landslide.